Grounds for Termination

 Remedies for employee seeking to challenge wrongful termination

 The employee can dispute:

 - The length of the notice period served.

 - The salary package used as a calculation base for the indemnity in lieu of notice.

 - The fact that no (timely) motivation of the dismissal was given by the employer, although the employee asked for the reasons for his/her dismissal (indemnity of 2 weeks of salary).

-- The dismissal for serious cause.
-The employee can invoke that the 3 day-term to dismiss or to inform the employee on the grounds of the dismissal has been violated, or that the grounds for dismissal do not constitute a serious cause.
+- In a dismissal for serious cause, the employee can invoke that the 3 day-term to dismiss or to inform the employee on the grounds of the dismissal has been violated, or that the grounds for dismissal do not constitute a serious cause.
 If the claim is successful, the employee will be entitled to an indemnity in lieu of notice equal to the salary for the notice period that should have been served.